OSGConnect/connectbook/start/software/singularity-containers.md

 This identifier will be used both to submit the Docker container to the OSG repository and to run jobs.

-### Submitting your Docker Container to the OSG Repository
+### Submit your Docker Container to the OSG Repository

 Once your Docker image has been published on Docker Hub, it needs to be submitted to the CVMFS image repository (`/cvmfs/singularity.opensciencegrid.org/`),